A Structurally Coherent Spatial Phase Estimate: Construction of the SMV

 These are intrinsically 2D (i2D) signals with two orientations in each local patch that are orthogonal to one another.

 The features of the SMV will essentially be that of two monogenic signals, and to accommodate these additional features the SMV lives in a larger dimensional Clifford algebra, $\Cl{3}$ which subsumes the quaternions.
 For more information on Clifford algebras see \cite{delanghe_clifford_2001}, \cite{felsberg_low-level_nodate}.
-This algebra is generated by the orthonormal basis $e_1, e_2, e_3$ satisfying the relations $e_i e_j + e_j e_i = 2\delta_{ij}$.
 In general we denote the product $e_{i_{1}}e_{i_{2}}\cdots e_{i_{n}} := e_{i_{1}i_{2} \cdots i_{n}}$.

 We consider an image of the form $\bff:\Rf^2 \to e_3\Rf$,

 Note $f = \bff e_3 = e_3 \bff$.

 The corresponding structure multivector (SMV) is given by